zefer/ffffridge/README.md

 * [jQuery](http://jquery.com/)
 * [Masonry](masonry.desandro.com) (jQuery plugin) Pinterest-like column display via a jQuery plugin

-## why?
+## Why?

-It's just a simple way to display some interesting images on our music jukebox monitor in the office.
+To try Ember.js and to display some interesting images on our music jukebox monitor in the office!

-## see it
+## See it

 Images update every 3 minutes: [http://ffffridge.heroku.com/](http://ffffridge.heroku.com/)